robotcodedev/robotcode/docs/03_reference/cli.md

    Show the version and exit.

-- `--by-longname TEXT`
+- `--exclude-by-longname TEXT`

-   Select tests/tasks or suites by longname.
+   Excludes tests/tasks or suites by longname.

 - `--full-paths / --no-full-paths`